AdaCore/spark2014/docs/lrm/source/subprograms.rst

 entities is allowed, the rules given in this section may be moved to other sections as appropriate, since they will refer to more than just subprograms.

+.. todo:: Add ghost types and ghost variables to SPARK 2014.

 .. centered:: **Static Semantics**

 |SPARK| defines the ``convention_identifier`` Ghost.